barbaria888/Otel-Jaegar/README.md

 </div>

-Welcome to the central documentation for the distributed observability stack.
+> Welcome to the central documentation for the distributed observability stack.
 This README outlines the architecture, data flow, technical milestones, and post-mortem debugging logs for a production-grade tracing pipeline built from the ground up.

-This repository demonstrates a deep, practical understanding of modern cloud-native infrastructure, microservices latency tracking, and telemetry routing within a Kubernetes environment.

 ---